New State Ice Co. v. Liebmann

 New State Ice Co. v.
-Liebmann, 285 U.S. 262 (1932), was a decision by the Supreme Court of the United States.
+Liebmann, 285 U.S. 262 (1932), was a decision by the Supreme Court of the United States which struck down an Oklahoma law that required businesses that sold ice to obtain a license.

 Facts

 The New State Ice Company, which was properly licensed in by the Corporation Commission of Oklahoma, brought suit against Liebmann to prevent him from selling ice in Oklahoma City without a license.
 At that time, electric refrigerators were expensive; thus, most people used block ice for cooling food.